 - (new) Robots must be mostly black or of dark grey colour (i.e. RAL 7011 Iron Grey or darker) and non reflective.
 Robots may also be coloured in aluminimum-like silver, grey or white but then their feet must be coloured black.
 Any colour used for the field (green, white) or colours similar to the opponent team's team markers must be avoided.
 Arms, legs and bodies of the robot must be of solid shape appearance. - (new) The robots must be marked with team markers.
 These markers are coloured red for one team and blue for the other team.
-The total visible area of all team markers (up to 20) on the robot's arms, legs and chest combined must be at least $0.06 \cdot H{top}^{-2}$.
-The visible area of the one to five largest team markers on each side (left, right, front and back) must be at least $0.015 \cdot H{top}^{-2}$.
+The total visible area of all team markers (up to 20) on the robot's arms, legs and chest combined must be at least $0.06 \cdot H{top}^2$ .
+The visible area of the one to five largest team markers on each side (left, right, front and back) must be at least $0.015 \cdot H{top}^2$ .
 If both teams cannot agree, which team colour to use, a coin will be flipped an hour prior to the game to assign the team colours.
+The team that during the first half plays the left side of the field (as viewed from the game controller table) plays in red, the team that plays the right side plays in blue.
 In the virtual competition, the color teams play in is randomly assigned and announced in the game plan. - (new) The robots of each team must be uniquely identifiable.
 They must be marked with numbers or names.
 The goal keeper robot must be marked uniquely that it can be easily distinguished from the other robots of a team by the referees. - The two teams must wear colours that distinguish them from each other and also the referee and the assistant referees. - (suspended: Each goalkeeper must wear colours that distinguish him from the other players, the referee and the assistant referees)